 I was at the end of my tether after being on a hiatus from online work for around a year.
-I had all but given up on my online activities and I had recently learnt I had high functioning autism.
+I had all but given up on my online activities and I had recently learned I had high functioning autism.

 You can read about how I successfully dealt with these issues in my previous post on how I discovered how to efficiently work from home and stop lazy and procrastinating tendencies.